 - Conduct an assessment.
 The assessments differ based on why you are seeing a kinesiologist.
 Some typical assessments include strength and flexibility testing, cardiovascular testing, gait assessment, cognitive psychometric evaluation or a physical demands analysis.

 - Discuss the findings of the assessment with you.

 - Propose a personalized treatment plan that will meet your goals or objectives.

-- Obtain consent for the treatment plan as well as for fees and method of billing.
+- Obtain consent for the treatment plan and for fees and method of billing.

-- Regularly measure your progress and make adjustments to the treatment as needed.
+- Regularly measure your progress and adjust the treatment plan as needed.

 - Provide advice and education regarding your health.

 - Keep a record of the care provided and ensure your personal health information is kept secure and confidential.

 - Collaborate with other health professionals as appropriate.

 Treatment by kinesiologists is often hands-on.
 A kinesiologist may need to touch or feel different body parts or ask questions of a personal nature to fully understand your condition or injury.
 When this occurs as part of assessment or treatment, the kinesiologist will: